About Our Trainer

 Lovebug Dog Training Club is owned and operated by Sarah Eisenberg, ABC-CDT.
 Sarah has had a deep love for dogs since childhood.
 At 10 years old, she would borrow dozens of books about different dog breeds from the local library and read them aloud to her parents until they finally caved and brought home her first dog.
 In 2014, Sarah adopted her pit bull, Frankie, from the South LA shelter, and he quickly became the center of her life.
 Her experience rehabilitating and reintegrating Frankie into the world was transformative and inspired her to pursue a career working with dogs full time.

-In addition to her training, Sarah volunteers at the Agoura Animal Care Center, one of seven LA County shelters, where she works with a group of dogs most in need of behavior modification and focused obedience training.
-Sarah also serves on the board of Healthcare for Homeless Animals, a nonprofit organization that provides funding for private and specialist veterinary care for all animals at the Agoura shelter.
+Sarah also serves as Vice President on the board of Healthcare for Homeless Animals, a nonprofit organization that provides funding for private and specialist veterinary care for all animals at the Agoura shelter.

 Training Philosophy